dyoder/befog/README.md

 You also need to set up bank-specific configurations.

-For example, the following command sets up the provider, region, image, and keypair to be used with the server bank named `web-prod`:
+For example, the following command sets up the provider, region, image, and keypair to be used with the server bank named `web-prod` (you can also just say `config` for short):

-    befog configure web-prod --provider aws \
+    befog config web-prod --provider aws \
       --region us-east-1 --image <your-aws-image> \
       --keypair <your-keypair> --group <your-aws-group-name> \
       --type <your-aws-server-type>

 To see the full list of configuration options, just type:

-    befog configure
+    befog config

 You generally don't need to set these up very often - just when setting up a new bank, typically using a different region, provider, or image.
 Once a bank is configured, all servers deployed using that bank will use the bank's configuration automatically.